 - Title of proposal

-- Preferred presentation format (20-minute paper or 10-minute lightning talk)
+- Preferred presentation format (poster or read paper)

 - A list of technical or audio-visual requirements

 - If you wish to participate in a workshop, indicate which one.
 (If you are interested in both, indicate your order of preference.)

 - For students only: Please indicate whether you wish to be considered for the SCSMT Best Student Paper Award.
 Candidates must submit a copy of the full paper to the program chair (email@example.com) by Friday, February 7th, 2019 at 11:59pm CST.

 *Please note that no author may appear in more than one proposal.

 **Previously published papers or papers given at national or international conferences will not be considered.

 Conducting research on the neuroscience of improvisation highlights fundamental challenges of systematic musicology: how can one devise natural explanations for historically and culturally contingent constructs?
 How could science ever explain improvisation, a practice sometimes defined by its very avoidance of systematization?
 By examining this work, one learns not only about improvisation, but also about more general problems in trying to combine natural and cultural explanations.
 To this end, focusing on improvisation as a case study, we will discuss the general difficulties of operationalizing complex musical behaviors and of attributing neuroscientific data to music theories, as well as the contributions of neuroscience to these broader discourses.
 We will also discuss more technical topics—including the different kinds of technologies researchers use and the inferential statistics at the core of experimental logic—as a means of thoroughly examining the meaning of scientific claims.

 “The Rule of the Octave: Strategies for Teaching Improvisation in the Classroom” (Dariusz Terefenko)